erkie/ApiModel/README.md

 ## Hooks

-`APIModel` uses [Alamofire](https://github.com/alamofire/alamofire) for sending and receiving requests.
+`ApiModel` uses [Alamofire](https://github.com/alamofire/alamofire) for sending and receiving requests.
 To hook into this, the `API` class currently has `before`- and `after`-hooks that you can use to modify or log the requests.
 An example of sending user credentials with each request:

 ```swift
 // Put this somewhere in your AppDelegate or together with other initialization code